A Hard 3.4 mile shared use path 30 minutes away

 Margot enjoying a walk on the Uwchlan trail with her aide from school (August, 2021

-Effort: This 3.4 mile out and back shared use path (6.9 miles round trip) has a Flat Equivalent Length of 7.7 miles and an Overall Grade Rating of Hard.
+Effort: This 3.4 mile out and back shared use path (6.9 miles round trip) has a Flat Equivalent Length of 7.7 miles total and merits a Cumulative Grade Rating of Hard.
 Most uphill grades are in the first half, heading up from the Brandywine.
 Depending on the direction, the longest continuous grades are as follows: a 120-260' section with at least easy grades, a 60-110' section with at least easy to moderate grades, a 50-110' section with at least moderate grades, and a 10-60' section with at least difficult grades.
-Click the map below for more detailed information, and click here for information on our grades and grade rating system.

 Stress: As a shared use path, this is generally rated as very low stress for most users, except that less experienced wheelchair users may find the 60' section with difficult downhill grades to be stressful.
 There are numerous sections that are only 8' wide, making it more stressful for cyclists to pass other users.
 There are also a number of non-signalized road crossings, although traffic is likely to be light.